Does it matter which clinic does my procedure?

 What about follow-up care if I live out-of-town?

 London Eye Centre is the first clinic in BC to employ a Reciprocal Patient Care Program for patients travelling from outside the lower mainland for vision correction.
 We have worked with many of the top optometrists across the province and Western Canada to co-manage laser patients.
-We will help you arrange your follow-up exams, maintain frequent communication between our clinic and your out-of-town optometrist, and also pay for the exams as part of your all-inclusive full service fee.
+We will help you arrange your follow-up exams, and maintain frequent communication between our clinic and your out-of-town optometrist.
 Many facilities leave out-of-town patients to co-ordinate and pay separately for their follow-up visits.

 What if I need a re-treatment?